Scaffolding

 (b) if less than 6 m in height, is equipped with a continuous access ladder or stairway commencing at ground level, and

-(c) if 6 m or greater in height, is equipped with a continuous access stairway commencing at ground level.
+(c) if 6 m or greater in height, is equipped with a continuous access stairway commencing at ground level or, if the circumstances do not permit for the metal scaffold to be equipped with a continuous access stairway, with a continuous access ladder commencing at ground level.

 (2) An employer shall ensure that